-We’re preparing to get direct debit in full service back up and running.
+We’re preparing to get the direct debit in full service back up and running.

-Direct debit in full is a convenient, set-and-forget way to pay your water bill that many customers rely on.
+Direct debit in full is a convenient way to pay your water bill that many customers rely on.

-As we prepare to bring back direct debits in full, we’ll be switching off the service, ending existing direct debit agreements.
-You'll then have the option to re-register.
+As we prepare to bring back direct debits in full, we've switched off the service, ending existing direct debit agreements.
+Soon you'll have the option to re-register.

 Direct debit in full at a glance